macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

  "There's nails," Lommy pointed out.
 "And there's trees all around.
 We could build us all boats."

  Yoren spat.
-"You know anything ‘bout boat-building, dyer's boy?"
+"You know anything 'bout boat-building, dyer's boy?"
 Lommy looked blank.

  "A raft," suggested Gendry.
 "Anyone can build a raft, and long poles for pushing."